When: Thursdays, Oct 10 – Nov 21, 10:00am-noon

 Cost: $195.00 for 7 session(s)

-Instructor: Matthew J. Rowe PHD Assistant Professor in the University of Arizona, School of Anthropology has directed research projects and training programs in the field for Indiana University, Northwest College, University of Memphis, and University of Maine.
+Instructor: Matthew J. Rowe Assistant Professor in the University of Arizona, School of Anthropology has directed research projects and training programs in the field for Indiana University, Northwest College, University of Memphis, and University of Maine.